mode-network/mode-developers/Guides/Your_First_Smart_Contract.md

 ## Reach out for help

-You can discuss ideas, ask questions, and meet other members from the Hashnode community in our [Discord](https://discord.gg/modenetworkofficial).
+You can discuss ideas, ask questions, and meet other members from the Mode community in our [Discord](https://discord.gg/modenetworkofficial).

 If you like, you can also DM us on [X](https://x.com/modenetwork)!